 - Book a meeting with other treasurers and PCC members in your benefice.
 Prayerfully consider together how to resource your Mission Action Plan priorities in the year ahead.
 PCCs should be aiming to meet the full costs of parish ministry within their deanery.
 Your deanery leadership team should be able to provide you with this information. - In your own PCC, develop an outline budget for the year ahead. - Review levels of giving, planned and occasional.
-Consider whether your PCC could adopt or expand roll-out of the Parish Giving Scheme. - Make it easy for people to give, and make it easy for visitors to know where their money goes and why their gift is important.
-Consider buying a contactless device. - Examine outgoings: are there areas where the PCC could save money?
-We know that costs are rising sharply.
-Please do take advantage of discounts available through Parish Buying? - Make sure the PCC has a simple, realistic and proportionate reserves policy.
-The Charity Commission tells us it's not good enough just to save 'for a rainy day'. - Share your findings with the full PCC and decide how much your Parish Offer will be for 2024: aim to be generous, yet realistic. - Complete the 2025 Parish Offer response form no later than 31 July 2024.
+Consider whether your PCC could adopt or expand rollout of the Parish Giving Scheme. - Make it easy for people to give, and make it easy for visitors to know where their money goes and why their gift is important.
+Consider buying a contactless device or contact our Giving Advisers for a 'Try before you Buy' loan device. - Examine outgoings: are there areas where the PCC could save money?
+We know that inflationary cost pressures have not gone away.
+Consider taking advantage of discounts available through Parish Buying. - Make sure the PCC has a simple, realistic and proportionate reserves policy.
+The Charity Commission tells us it's not good enough just to save 'for a rainy day'! - Share your findings with the full PCC and decide how much your Parish Offer will be for 2026: aim to be generous, yet realistic. - Complete the 2026 Parish Offer response form no later than 30 June 2025.